devkofi/alx-system_engineering-devops/0x00-shell_basics/README.md

-Project to illustrate the usage of shell commands
+0-current_working_directory - Prints the absolute path name of the current working directory